 Embroidery is a unique process

 Unlike traditional printing with ink, embroidery machines use a needle and thread to stitch the design into the garment.
+The smallest single stitch can be 2mm or ~.07".
+Details smaller than 2mm will require you to update your file to ensure compatibility.
 It’s important to keep these differences in mind when designing.

 Designs are limited to 15 distinct colors

 Our embroidery machines can hold 15 spools of thread.
-For best results, please only use the pre-approved 15 hexcode colors.
-During campaign creation, our system will convert your designs to only include these colors.
+For best results, please only use the pre-approved 15 hex code colors (see image below).
+During the digitization process, our system will convert your designs to only include these colors.

 Embroidery products have limited print areas

-The maximum print area for hats a is 2.5 x 5 inches.
+The maximum print area for hats is 2.5 x 5 inches.
+Your design will be automatically centered and scaled while maintaining the aspect ratio.
 Please refer to the product chart for embroidery artwork templates.

 6 Embroidery Design Guidelines